 (August is fully booked and November appointments are not yet available.)

 - Exterior Courthouse grounds are available without a reservation for couples who have already obtained a marriage license.

 Wondering how to get married at the Santa Barbara Courthouse?
 Look no further!
-We’ve photographed many beautiful elopements in Santa Barbara, and we’ve learned all the details you need to make it official at one of the most beautiful city hall locations in California.
+We have all the details you need to make it official at one of the most beautiful city hall locations in California.

 A small wedding at the Santa Barbara Courthouse is a great way to get married the same day you obtain a marriage license; it’s also an excellent choice if you’re looking for an easy, unfussy way to tie the knot (even if you’re planning to host a fun reception for family and friends later on).